AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ## 3. Install Python 3

 ### 3.1 VFX Reference Platform 2023
-You must installed Python 3.10 using the official Python installer.
-The latest version with installer is **3.10.11**.
+You must install Python 3.10 using the official Python installer.
+The latest version with an installer is **3.10.11**.
-On [Python 3.10 page](https://www.python.org/downloads/release/python-31011), scroll down and download the correct version for your Windows.
+On the [Python 3.10 page](https://www.python.org/downloads/release/python-31011), scroll down and download the correct version for your Windows.
 Typically, the correct version will be **Windows installer (64-bit)**.

 ### 3.2 VFX Reference Platform 2023